 These people are dominated by spirits who rule their lives, who could curse them on a whim, and who must be appeased.
 Gifted believers can go to their villages and drive out these spirits in the name of Jesus Christ.

-"The rulers of the world have gathered together with the people of the God of Abraham.
-For all the kings of the earth belong to God.
-He is highly honored everywhere."
+"The princes of the peoples gather as the people of the God of Abraham.
+For the shields of the earth belong to God; he is highly exalted!"
 Psalm 47:9

 Pray that the Lord will find honor and worship from today’s people group.
 May they understand that they belong to Him.